learning-zone/sql-basics/README.md

 ANSWER: a) 16

-#### Select from the following option which not true about primary key
+## Q. Select from the following option which not true about primary key

 a) Primary key can be Long & long Raw data type
 b) Unique index is created automatically if there is a Primary Key